 INDS 420.
 Appalachian Studies Collaborative Capstone.

 Students will collaborate to identify a problem facing the Appalachian region and formulate an interdisciplinary, evidence-based product that offers a concrete vision for Appalachia's future.
-Prerequisites: INDS 170 and 9 hours of Appalachian Studies course work.
-Offered every other spring.
+Prerequisites: INDS 170 and 9 hours of Appalachian Studies course

 INTERNATIONAL STUDIES